frederic-perez/AmE-dictionary/data/dictionary.md

 __hindsight is (always) 20/20__ _idiom_ It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
 A reference to the visual acuity of normal eyesight (20/20 vision).
 __hindsight__ _n_ :two: The opportunity to judge or understand past events using knowledge that you have gained since then.
 __hinky__
-__hinterland__ _n_ :five: /ˈhɪntəland/ (from German, from hinter ‘behind’ + ‘land’) The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
+__hinterland__ _n_ :five: /ˈhɪntəland/ [:scroll: from German, from hinter ‘behind’ + ‘land’] The remote areas of a country away from the coast or the banks of major rivers. _Syn_ the back of beyond, the middle of nowhere, the backwoods, the wilds _The hinterland of southern Italy._
 __hip flask__ :camera:
 __hipper__ _adj_ :two::hammer: _Hipper Nancy Drew._
 __hippocampus__ _n_ :pencil2: